Out and about in nature.

 - Make sure that the animals are not attracted by openly accessible, potential food (e.g. by litter).
 Do not dispose of food leftovers in the forest (e.g. at barbecue sites), even in small quantities.

-What should I do if I encounter a bear?
+What should I do if I come across a bear?

-- Stay calm and try to grasp the situation calmly.
+- Stay calm and try to assess the situation calmly.

-- Do not approach the bear under any circumstances and avoid anything that the bear might see as a threat.
+- Under no circumstances approach the bear, and avoid anything the bear might perceive as a threat.

-- Identify yourself as human and move away without taking your eyes off the bear.
+- Make it clear that you are human and move away without taking your eyes off the bear.

 - Avoid eye contact.

-- Do not leave any garbage lying around and do not attract bears with food.
+- Do not leave any rubbish behind and do not attract bears with food.

-- Stay on the hiking trails and keep your dog on a lead.
+- Stay on the footpaths and keep your dog on a lead.

-- Report observations of bears and their tracks to the local wildlife office.
+- Report any sightings of bears or their tracks to the local gamekeeper.

-- Stand still and try to grasp the situation.
-If the wolf notices you, it will usually retreat or flee.
+- Stand still and try to assess the situation.
+If the wolf notices you, it will usually back off or run away.

-- If the wolf does not flee immediately, draw attention to yourself with a certain voice.
+- If the wolf does not run away immediately, draw its attention to yourself by speaking in a firm voice.

-- Under no circumstances try to approach the wolf, not even for photos.
-Never pursue a wolf.
+- Under no circumstances should you try to approach the wolf, not even to take photos.

 - Wolves must not be fed under any circumstances!

-- Report wolves with conspicuous behaviour or low shyness to the Gamekeeper.
+- Report wolves exhibiting unusual behaviour or showing little fear to the gamekeepers.

-- Wolves may view dogs as intruders or prey.
-Always keep your dog under personal control or leash it.
+- Wolves may regard dogs as intruders or prey.
+Always keep your dog under your personal control or keep it on a lead.